 Understanding Payment Processing

-As a business owner, you likely have a general understanding of how credit and debit cards work.
-But you need to understand what goes on behind the scenes to understand the pricing structures and security features of payment processors that we will go over in later sections.
+As a business owner, you likely have some understanding of how credit and debit cards work.
+But you need to understand what goes on behind the scenes to understand the pricing structures and security features of payment processors that we will go over later.

 - When a customer pays with a credit card, the payment processor takes the input of the card’s information and passes it to the credit card network.